Yellow peril - Mascot man fears family will waste lottery winnings

 “I am concerned that they might feel superior to other people and will not work or study hard in future.”

-Mr Li said he does not yet have plans for the rest of the money, but everyone at the Thaiger wishes him well.
-Clearly Mr Li is extraordinarily committed to hard work and study, and we wish him well as he embarks alone on a new journey of what promises to be years intensive study and endless days of toil.
+Mr Li said he does not yet have plans for the rest of the money, but everyone at The Thaiger wishes him well.
+Clearly, Mr Li is extraordinarily committed to hard work and study, and we wish him well as he embarks alone on a new journey of what promises to be years of intensive study and endless days of toil.

 However, Mr Li’s future may not be as sunny as his suit suggests.
 Chinese law is very devoted to maintaining familial unity.
 It is only a matter of time before a court awards his parents, wife and children their fair shares of his winnings, whether they do their homework or not.